jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - To check if the clipboard contains text data:
   - Use the clipboard imported from electron.
   - Call `clipboard.has('text/plain')` when the component is loaded or when the ipcRenderer emits the 'focused' event.
-# MarkdownCode > services > project service
-- The project service is a global singleton that manages data related to text fragments in a project.
-  - It keeps track of the currently loaded text fragments, stores the raw content displayed to the user, and the filename of the project.
-  - It provides functions to work with the text fragments:
-    - deleteTextFragment: removes a text fragment from the list and raises an event.
-    - addTextFragment: adds a text fragment to the list at a specified position and raises an event.
-    - markOutOfDate: marks a fragment as out of date and raises an event.
-    - getFragment: searches for a fragment with a specified key and returns it.
-    - tryAddToOutOfDate: adds a transformer to a fragment if it is not already out of date, or adds it to the list of transformers if it is partially out of date.
-    - isAnyFragmentOutOfDate: returns true if any fragment is marked as out of date.
-- The project service also stores user configurations, such as the auto-save setting.
-- It uses an EventTarget field to dispatch events, allowing other objects to listen for and handle these events.
-- It raises events for various actions, such as when the project is loaded or created, when a fragment is deleted or inserted, when a fragment is marked as out of date, and when the key of a fragment is changed externally.
 # MarkdownCode > components > body
 - The main body of the application is represented by the body component.
 - The @geoffcox/react-splitter library's Split component is used.